 Risk is inherent in all business activities and cannot be entirely eliminated.
 Our goal is to enable the Company's business processes and opportunities by ensuring that the risks arising from our business activities, the markets and political environments in which we operate is mitigated.
-The risks and uncertainties described in this section are considered by management to be the most important in the context of the Company's business.
-The risks and uncertainties described are not inclusive of all the risks and uncertainties the Company may be subject to and other risks may apply.
+The risks and uncertainties described in the Annual MD&A for the year ended December 31, 2018, are considered by management to be the most important in the context of the Company's business and are substantially unchanged as of the Report Date.
+Those risks and uncertainties are not inclusive of all the risks and uncertainties the Company may be subject to, and other risks may apply.